Shades of Long Island Business Directory

-To build the actual directory, we first approached the idea by merely adding a directory function to the new ShadesofLongIsland.com website.
+To build the virtual directory, we first approached the idea by adding a directory function to the new ShadesofLongIsland.com website.
 However, after early-stage user testing, we pivoted from that approach and decided that the project would function best as a standalone.
-The functionality necessary to make the Shades directory a viable business model proved to more than a typical site set up.
+The functionality necessary to make the Shades directory a viable business model proved more than a typical site setup.

 To reduce the amount of time it would take our team to launch the site, we built the new directory on a subdomain of shadesoflongisland.com, which allowed us to use the same content management system as the ‘News’ version of the site.
 For our client, this made it easier to make simple changes on their own without constant intervention from us, which was the feedback we learned from previous client projects.

 Website Launch & Networking Event of ‘News’ Site